Home » How Well Can Parrots See? (Vision Range)

 Parrots see the world differently than humans or birds of prey.
 For example, owls, hawks, and falcons have their eyes placed close together and facing forward.

 This kind of positioning gives animals binocular vision.
-Despite our eyes being close together, they’re still at different angles and can create various images when viewing an object.
+Despite the eyes being close together, they’re still at different angles and can create various images when viewing an object.

 Predators can focus on a single object with both eyes, which creates an effect called stereopsis.
-The brain takes information from both eyes and creates a single image to calculate the object’s depth in the scene.
+The brain takes information from both eyes and creates a single image to calculate the object’s depth.

 Parrots see the world as broader, flatter, and sharper than humans.
 Although they must move their heads to condense images, they can still see further.